jvalue/made-template/project/project-plan.md

 ## Main Question

 * How does Co2 emission impact climate?
-* How does Deforestation imbalance environment's equilibrium?
+* How is rising temperature related with climate change?
-* Do both of these resposible for Climate change?
+* what is the corelation of both datasets and combine effect on climate change?

 ## Description